 Lulu la Nantaise

-In the lulu la Nantaise creperie is where they have the double date and it is noticeable that their “boyfriend” is an unbearable snob, the only one who did not see it was Emily!
+In the Lulu la Nantaise creperie, they have a double date, and it is noticeable that their “boyfriend” is an unbearable snob, the only one who does not see it is Emily!

 If you fancy a crepe at this super picturesque place, the address is 67 rue de Lancry.